What Is Breast Refusal?

 Tips for When Baby Refuses Both Breasts

 - Try to breastfeed skin to skin.
 Try to breastfeed in a calm environment and make time to kiss and cuddle your baby; this will help reduce the stress that might have caused or made the nursing strike worse.
 Try to minimize any distractions and breastfeed in a dimly lit room.

 - Try to feed your baby when they are calm or sleepy.
-It’s best to try right after your baby has woken or before falling asleep.
+It’s best to try right after your baby has woken up or before falling asleep.
 Do not try to breastfeed when they are upset or crying.
 Do not try to force your baby onto the breast.

 - Breastfeed your baby while walking with them held in your arms or a sling.

 - Short, frequent nursing sessions can help your baby accept the breast again.